-To use the Program on a Drop-in Basis, it is preferred that the student's parent notify the Extended Day Director no later than two days prior to the desired attendance date.
+To use the Program on a Drop-in Basis, it is preferred that the student's parent notify the Extended Day Director no later than two days prior to the desired attendance date, except in case of an emergency.
 Drop-in use will be charged through the FACTS system after the fact.
 Admittance will be granted if space is available.
-In case of emergency use, parents should contact the Director (703-998-4170 or jhuston@bssva.org or kchelak@bssva.org) and/or the school office by phone or email.
+In case of emergency use, parents should contact the Director (703-998-4170 or aoroc@bssva.org or kchelak@bssva.org) and/or the school office by phone or email.